-A pseudarthrosis (Greek pseudes - “wrong” and arthros - “joint”) refers to the failure of a bone fracture or osteotomy (operative transection of bone) to heal.
-If it affects the shinbone (tibia), the calf bone and the accompanying soft tissues, then there is congenital or infantile tibial pseudoarthrosis.
+A pseudarthrosis (Greek pseudes - “false” and arthros - “joint”) refers to the failure of a bone fracture or osteotomy (operative transection of bone) to heal.
+Cases affecting the shin bone (tibia), the calf bone and the accompanying soft tissues are referred to congenital or infantile tibial pseudoarthrosis.
 This rare growth and development disorder occurs frequently in combination with neurofibromatosis.

-It is characterized by an increasing curvature of the lower leg bones after beginning to walk.
-This can lead to infractions or fractures that do not heal, but rather tend to thin out the outer edge layer of the bone as well as bone regression.
+Tibial pseudoarthosis is characterized by increasing curvature of the lower leg bones as the child begins to walk.
+This can lead to incomplete or complete fractures that do not heal.
+Additionally, bone resorption usually thins out the outer layer of the bone.
 The diagnosis is often only made after a fracture fails to heal.

 The patient has a tibial pseudarthrosis on the left leg.

-Caring for children and adolescents with tibial pulmonary arthrosis is part of our daily work.
+Caring for children and adolescents with tibial pseudoarthrosis is part of our daily work.
 There is hardly any patient that we can't get back up and running.